rgasch/laravel-installer-script/README.md

 # laravel-installer-script
-An easily configurable PHP script to install laravel with extra modules and post-install actions
+An easily configurable PHP script to install laravel with extra modules and post-install actions.

 ## What it does